openmultiplayer/web/docs/scripting/functions/VehicleCanHaveComponent.md

 ---
 title: VehicleCanHaveComponent
-description: Is the component legal on the vehicle?
+description: Is the component legal on a vehicle model?
 tags: ["vehicle"]
 ---